leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/README.md

 ### Completion based models

-IOCP is and abbreviation of Input/Output Completion Ports.
+IOCP is an abbreviation of Input/Output Completion Ports.
 As the name implies this is a completion-based model which means that we get a notification when an operation has happened.
 An example of this is when data _has been read_ into a buffer.

 While these differences seem small, it has quite an impact on the difficulty of creating a cross platform event queue as we'll see in [part 2](../the-recipie-for-an-eventqueue/) of this book.